amirinisrael/amirinisrael.github.io/README.md

 ## Prepping the Tubes
 All mating surfaces on the rack need clean surfaces for brazing.
 You will need to sand the outside of the tubes, the inside, and the mating edges.
 Wrap a thin strip of sandpaper around the rattail file to get inside the edge of the support tubes.
- -

 ## Brazing the Tubes
 Slip the sleeve over an end of the frame.
 Clamp the frame of the rack to a flat steel surface.
 Measures the sides with a yardstick to ensure that the opposite sides are of equal length.
 If you want to be extra careful, compare the length of the diagonal corners.
 The diagonal measurements should be the same length.

 Assemble the support tubes.
 File and adjust as necessary.
 When all three support tubes fit cleanly and are evenly spaced, clamp them to the steel plate.

 Tack braze all the pieces together, while they are clamped to the plate.

 Once tacked, remove the clamps.

 Fillet braze each contact surface, over the edge of the steel plate.

 A flat plate and some clamps are all that’s needed to give good results for one-off racks.
-If you plan to build many racks, a brazing jig will get the job done faster as you will have to measure only once during set-up.
+If you plan to build many racks, a brazing jig will get the job done faster as you only need to measure once, during set-up.

 ## Clean-up
 Once the platform has cooled off, clean it and sand the mating surfaces.